The 6-Step Plan To Find More Clients

 Ok, now for the hard part....

-Each story can only have ONE goal and ONE obstacle.
+Each story can only have ONE goal.

-There can be only one top priority.
+There can only be one top priority.

 Similarly, there are so many different obstacles in the way of us achieving goals: internal blocks, difficult people, red tape, competing needs, and more.
 Your job is to figure out which of the obstacles is really the primary problem (for a particular goal).

-There can be only one biggest challenge.
+There can only be one biggest problem.

 Understanding your client's story (including their top priority and biggest challenge) is what allows you to truly empathize with them, make them feel understood, and interest them in working with you.